Best Selling Crafts vs. Most Profitable Crafts

 Let's look at a couple of examples to help deepen the understanding.

-EXAMPLE ONE - High Gross Sales + High Net Income
+Example One - High Gross Sales + High Net Income

 Glass crafts are at the top of the gross income list; therefore, glass workers who participated in the survey had the highest gross sales of all craft workers.
 In other words, they had the most cash in their cash boxes at the end of a show.